 While a variety of symptoms may result from a foreign body in the vagina, the most common symptoms are bleeding or foul-smelling vaginal discharge.
 Less common symptoms may include pain or urinary discomfort.

-Rarely do foreign bodies produce a systemic infection except in circumstances where the woman has a compromised immune system.
 Perforation through the vagina into the abdominal cavity may also result in acute abdominal symptoms.
+Systemic infection can occur on rare occasion.

 Causes of a Vaginal Foreign Body

-The most common foreign body of the vagina in small children is small amounts of fibrous material from things like clothing or carpets.
-Other foreign objects found in the vagina in children may be placed there at the time of self-exploration.
-They may be forgotten, or once placed in the vagina, unable to be removed by the child.
+The most common foreign body of the vagina in small children is small amounts of fibrous material from clothing and carpets, or most often, toilet paper.
+They may also place objects in their vagina at a time of self-exploration.
+The objects may be forgotten, or once placed in the vagina, unable to be removed by the child.
 Other common objects include marker caps or crayons.
 The objects found in children generally are small and do not cause pain from distention.
 Children will generally not place objects larger than the vaginal entrance due to discomfort.

 Adolescent women may use tampons once their period begins.
 Occasionally, these tampons are forgotten and may not be removed for days.
 The breakage of a condom may also result in bits of latex or non-latex material being left in the vagina.